 Welcome.
 Our store is now open.
 For your health and safety please read our store guidelines.
 Thank you for your patience as we are experiencing delays in receiving inventory of our products.
 While we manage and update our inventory during Covid-19, we ask that your email or call us to ensure that the item you want is in stock.
 We will do our best to complete your order in a timely manner.

-Calendula has an affinity towards the liver, heart, lungs, lymphatic system, kidneys, bladder, digestive system, immune system, muscles, and cardiovascular system.
-For digestive issues combine Calendula with Marshmallow, Slippery elm or Meadowsweet.
-For support of the bladder combine Calendula with Cornsilk, Hydrangea or Dandelion leaf.
-For the lymphatic system combine calendula with Cleaver, Red clover or Chickweed.
+Calendula has an affinity towards the liver, heart, lungs, lymphatic system, kidneys, bladder, digestive system, immune system, muscles and cardiovascular system.
+For digestive issues combine Calendula with Marshmallow, Slippery Elm or Meadowsweet.
+For support of the bladder combine Calendula with Cornsilk, Hydrangea or Dandelion Leaf.
+For the lymphatic system mix with Cleaver, Red Clover or Chickweed.

 How to use:

-For an infused oil put Calendula flowers in a jar and submerge with oil, agitate every day and let sit for four to six weeks or put Calendula in a crockpot, cover with oil and put on warm 8 hours or more.
+For an infused oil put Calendula Flowers in a jar and submerge with oil.
+Agitate daily and let sit for four to six weeks or put Calendula in a crockpot, cover with oil and put on warm for 8 hours or longer.

-Cautions and contraindications:
+Cautions & contraindications:

-Persons with allergies to other members of the Asteraceae family (such as feverfew, chamomile, or Echinacea species) should exercise caution with calendula, as allergic cross-reactivity to Asteraceae plants is common.
+Persons with allergies to other members of the Asteraceae family (such as Feverfew, Chamomile or Echinacea species) should exercise caution with Calendula, as allergic cross-reactivity to Asteraceae plants is common.

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
 Please consult your health care provider before the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
-Individual results may vary
+Individual results may vary.